shanekeenan/pands-problem-sheet2/README.md

 <h2>Task03 from week 3 </h2>
  <h3> Task description: </h3>
-Bank account numbers can stored as 10 character strings, for security reasons some applications only display the last 4 characters (with the other other characters replaced with Xs).
+Bank account numbers can stored as 10 character strings, for security reasons some applications only display the last 4 characters <br>(with the other other characters replaced with Xs).<br>
-Write a python program called accounts.py that reads in a 10 character account number and outputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs).
+Write a python program called accounts.py that reads in a 10 character account number and outputs the account number with only the last<br> 4 digits showing (and the first 6 digits replaced with Xs).<br>
-$ python accounts.py
+$ python accounts.py<br>
-Please enter an 10 digit account number: 1234567890 XXXXXX7890
+Please enter an 10 digit account number: 1234567890<br>
-Extra:
+XXXXXX7890<br>
+Extra:<br>
 Modify the program to deal with account numbers of any length (yes that is a vague requirement, comment your assumptions)

 <h3> Program:  </h3>